-Penn State made battling child abuse an institutional priority after Sandusky's arrest and 2012 conviction on charges he abused 10 boys, some on campus.
-As the university's retired longtime football defensive coach, Sandusky used his connection with the university's storied football program to impress and groom some of his victims, authorities said.
+Penn State made battling child abuse an institutional priority after the former assistant football coach's arrest and conviction on charges he abused 10 boys, some on campus.